rkapl123/DBAddin/docs/README.md

 ### Building

 All packages necessary for building are contained, simply open DBaddin.sln and build the solution.
 The script deployForTest.cmd can be used to deploy the built xll and configs to %appdata%\Microsoft\AddIns

+### Roadmap

+Following topics are still to be done:

+* Completely getting rid of ADODB (this is a legacy from transforming the code of the old Addin)
+* Fixing the problems with shifting formula ranges in case of shifting mode 1 (cells) in DBListFetch
+* Utilizing optimistic concurrency for DBSheets (similar to the old Addin, but with ADO.NET support)

 ### docfx generated API documentation
 [DBFuncs API documentation](api/index.html).